tru0067/GTFO-VanillaReloaded/README.md

 ### DMR

-*The DMR is already a very well-rounded weapon, with stats that make it highly effective, coupled with its great match-up in to shooters, this made it an exceptional choice in solo play.
+*The DMR is already a very well-rounded weapon, with stats that make it highly effective, coupled with its great match-up in to Shooters, this made it an exceptional choice in solo play.
 However, its low ammo made it suffer in team environments.
 We've given it a slight decrease to its bullet cost to make it slightly more efficient.*

 -   Bullet cost: 5.9 -> 5.2
     -   Rounds/refill: 15.25 -> 17.31